 The Nature of the Work

 Menzies Lyth (1960) proposed the idea that the nature of the task that an organisation is set up to carry out impacts upon the emotions experienced by individuals in an organisation.
 Working in Higher Education often evokes both conscious and unconscious feelings around the desire to succeed and a fear of failure.
 Anxiety is also evoked in relation to the intimate and sometimes disturbing relationships between staff and students.
 Menzies claimed that individuals and organisations evolve particular coping mechanisms, which can take the form of unconscious social defences, as a response to the nature of the work to protect themselves from being overwhelmed by emotions.
-These coping mechanisms in Higher Education often manifest in one of two extremes, as perfectionism, over involvement with students and work, or, as absenteeism, detachment, withdrawal and denial of feeling which undermines the student-tutor relationship.
+These coping mechanisms in Higher Education often manifest in one of two extremes, as perfectionism, over involvement with students and work, or, as absenteeism, detachment, withdrawal and denial of feeling, either of which can undermine the student-tutor or employee-leader/manager relationship.
 Being aware of the emotions evoked in particular settings and creating safe spaces for them to be processed can help reduce the reliance on unhealthy defence mechanisms.
 Once more, very few leadership or teaching courses include materials and equip staff to consider unconscious dynamics at play in the work, the defences employed to manage the emotions evoked by the work and the impact this has on the functioning of the staff and their delivery.

 Working or studying in well-structured environments with clear goals and timeframes alongside support from managers or tutors and having opportunities for contributing toward improvements at work and study are known factors that contribute positively to staff and student wellbeing.
-Having clear processes and procedures that are easily accessible and transparent assists both staff and students in navigating the university experience.
+Having clear processes, procedures and lines of accountability that are easily accessible and transparent, assists both staff and students in navigating the university experience.
 Creating regular, consistent and time- boundaried spaces for staff to connect and reflect on and process the work that they do is a key structure that is often omitted from the fabric of the organisation due to increasing demands.
 This can lead to an inability to work things through, both individually, and as a team, department and organisation and can lead to unhelpful and repetitive patterns of behaviour, conflict, absenteeism, feelings of isolation or even burnout.

-This model is a not a definitive answer to wellbeing but it is a model that can be effectively applied to the H.E sector, for institutions to use in their quest to become or remain an organisation that considers wellbeing not as an add-on objective but as something that runs through the core of the institution.
-By reflecting on the five pillars in relation to their particular context and reviewing what might need tweaking, improving or celebrating year on year, organisations can provide a containing environment for its people which ultimately impacts positively upon their wellbeing, their effectiveness at work and their capacity to respond robustly to external influences.
+This model is a not a definitive answer to staff and student wellbeing but it is a model that can be effectively applied to the H.E sector, for institutions to use in their quest to become or remain an organisation that considers wellbeing not as an add-on objective but as something that runs through the core of the institution.
+By reflecting on the five pillars in relation to their particular context and reviewing what might need adjusting, improving or celebrating year on year, organisations can provide a containing environment for its people which ultimately impacts positively upon their wellbeing, their effectiveness at work and their capacity to respond flexibly to external influences.

 Bion, W.R.
 (1957).
 The differentiation of the psychotic from the non-psychotic personalities.
 In E. Bott Spillius (ed.)
 Melanie Klein Today: Developments in theory and practice.
 Volume 1: Mainly Theory.
 1988.
 London: Routledge.